lattermatter/firebase-carbon-tracker/README.md

 Overview

 The Carbon Tracker App is a web-based tool designed to help users monitor, understand, and reduce their carbon footprint.
-By integrating advanced AI features and intuitive visualizations, the app provides actionable insights for users to adopt a more sustainable lifestyle.
+By integrating advanced AI features and intuitive visualizations, the app provides insights for users to adopt a more sustainable lifestyle.

 Key Features